-7. Effect of discloseable pecuniary interests on participation
+7. Effect of Discloseable Pecuniary Interests on Participation

-- 7.1 Subject to paragraph 7.2, where you have a discloseable pecuniary interest in any business of the Board: - 7.1.1 you must withdraw from the room or chamber where a meeting considering the business is being held immediately the agenda item is reached unless you have obtained a dispensation from the Board's legal advisor; - 7.1.2 you must not exercise executive functions in relation to that business; and - 7.1.3 you must not seek improperly to influence a decision about that business.
+- 7.1 Where you have a discloseable pecuniary interest in any business of the Board: - 7.1.1 you must withdraw from the room or chamber where a meeting considering the business is being held immediately the agenda item is reached unless you have obtained a dispensation from the Board's legal advisor; - 7.1.2 you must not exercise executive functions in relation to that business; and - 7.1.3 you must not seek improperly to influence a decision about that business.

-PART III - REGISTRATION OF MEMBERS' INTERESTS
+REGISTRATION OF MEMBERS' INTERESTS

-8. Registration of directors' interests
+8. Registration of Directors' Interests

-- 8.1 Subject to paragraph 9, you must, within 28 days of: - 8.1.1 this Code being adopted by or applied to the Board; or - 8.1.2 your election or appointment to office (where that is later), register in the Board's register of members' interest (maintained under section 81(1) of the Local Government Act 2000) details of your personal and discloseable pecuniary interests where they fall within a category mentioned in paragraph 4.1.1.1 to 4.1.1.3, by providing written notification to the Board's legal advisor.

-8.2 Subject to paragraph 9, you must, within 28 days of becoming aware of any new personal interest or change to any personal or discloseable pecuniary interest registered under paragraph 8.1, register details of that new interest or change by providing written notification to the Board's legal advisor.
+- 8.1 Subject to paragraph 9, you must, within 28 days of: - 8.1.1 this Code being adopted by or applied to the Board; or - 8.1.2 your election or appointment to office (where that is later), - register in the Board's register of members' interest (maintained under section 81(1) of the Local Government Act 2000) details of your personal and discloseable pecuniary interests where they fall within a category mentioned in paragraph 4.1.1.1 to 4.1.1.3, by providing written notification to the Board's legal advisor. - 8.2 Subject to paragraph 9, you must, within 28 days of becoming aware of any new personal interest or change to any personal or discloseable pecuniary interest registered under paragraph 8.1, register details of that new interest or change by providing written notification to the Board's legal advisor.